Logarithmic mean oscillation on the Polydisc, Multi-parameter paraproducts and iterated commutators: Introduction

 Our second interest is for the boundedness of the iterated commutators with the Hilbert transforms from $\bmo([0,1]^N)$ to $\BMO(\R^N)$.
 We prove that a sufficient condition for these commutators to be bounded is given by our notion of logarithmic oscillation adapted to $\R^N$.
 This last interest is in the scope of the works \cite{ferglac, fergsad, pottsehba1} which can be seen as a motivation for this paper.

 Our presentation is close to the one of \cite{pottsehba1}.
 In the next section, we provide various definitions and notations, and we give the statement of the result for the main paraproduct.
 Section 3 is devoted to the proof of the boundedness of the main paraproduct from $\bmo^d(\T^N)$ to $\BMO^d(\T^N)$.
 In section 4, we deal with the other paraproducts.
-The study of iterated commutators is in section 5 where for simplicity of the presentation, we will mainly discuss the two-parameter case.
-In the $N$-parameter case, there is a family of operators that does not appear in the two-parameter case.
-It is not necessary clear how the boundedness on the dyadic side of the commutators of dyadic shifts associated to these operators follows from the two-parameter results.
-For completeness, we take care of these questions in the last section.
+The study of iterated commutators is in section 5 where for simplicity of the presentation, we will mainly discuss the two-parameter case as the $N$-parameter case follows the same steps.